FeenoPH/ITS2-QuizGame/README.md

 Week 3:
-  - task 1
+  - Point/Scoring system
-  - task 2
+  - Timing system

-TODO:
+Week 4:
+  - Adding own questions
-edit insert function to reset high timesWrong values back down to 2ish? so you don't have to get something right 12 times in a row to complete'
+  - insert function to reset high timesWrong values back down to 2ish? so you don't have to get something right 12 times in a row to complete

+Week 5:
+  - Polishing/finding any bugs
+  - finishing implentation of any half-done features